jh991205/Interpreter/README.md

 - Division (/)

 It also respects the order of operations, meaning that expressions inside parentheses will be evaluated first.

-## Contributing

-We welcome contributions to enhance the interpreter and add new features.
-If you would like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or improvement.
-3. Make your changes and commit them.
-4. Push your changes to your fork.
-5. Submit a pull request to this repository.

 ## License